andranikasd/modulator/notes.md

-Here's a refactored, more effective, and atomic checklist for the "Modulator" project:
+Here's a refactored, more effective, and atomic checklist for the "Modulator (BMD)" project:

-# TODO: Build and Implement the "Modulator" Project
+# TODO: Build and Implement the "Modulator (BMD)" Project

 ## 1. Install Module